Sunday, May 14, 2023

 Physiotherapy

 Also known as physical therapy is extremely important to treat plantar fasciitis.
-Exercises to stretch any tight heel cords (which must be with a straight knee), as well as work on your core-stability, and assessment of your walking and running patterns are really essential in the treatment of plantar fasciitis to get you back to walking and running pain-free.
+Exercises to stretch any tight heel cords (which must be with a straight knee), as well as work on your core-stability, and gluteal muscles is important.
+Assessment of your walking and running patterns are really important as well in the treatment of plantar fasciitis to get you back to walking and running pain-free.

 Night Splints

 Another way to stretch a tight heel cord is to wear a splint at night time.
 “Why would I want to wear a night splint?”
 I hear you ask.
-Well the reason is because at night time we sleep with our toes pointed out and so the calf muscles are relaxed.
-A night splint keeps a gentle stretch on them as you sleep.
-Which can help relieve plantar fasciitis but must not be used as a substitute for physical therapy and proper stretching exercises.
+Well the reason is because at night time we tend to sleep with our toes pointed out and so the calf muscles are relaxed.
+A night splint keeps a gentle stretch on them as you sleep, which can help relieve plantar fasciitis.
+This is not a replacement for physical therapy and proper stretching exercises, but it is certainly a good adjunct.

 A lot of patients find night splints uncomfortable so these are not my first choice of treatment.
-Some patients have tried plantar fasciitis socks which have a clip to the front of the shin to pull the toes up.
-Although I do not have much feedback as to whether they are useful.
+Some patients have tried plantar fasciitis socks which have a clip to the front of the shin to pull the toes up and if these work for you I have no issue with that.

 Silicone heel cups

 Some patients find wearing of silicone heel cups helpful.
 Aside from the shock absorbing role they play, they do of course also take some strain off from the Achilles tendon and tight calf muscles.
-So again these can be used but are not a substitute for calf stretching exercises.
+So again these can be used as an adjunct but not a substitute for calf stretching exercises.

 Orthotics, Shoe inserts and Shoes

-Orthotics for plantar fasciitis is one of the commonest questions I am asked about. off-the-shelf or custom orthotics, insoles or inserts can be useful to provide support for the foot arches.
-You can buy over the counter orthotics for plantar fasciitis from Amazon.
-I always recommend full length inserts and never half or two thirds length because its important to replace the insole inside your shoes and not add to them, as for most of us our feet don’t fit well into our shoes and there is no logic in trying to stuff an additional insole into your shoes.
+Orthotics for plantar fasciitis is one of the commonest questions I am asked about.
+Off-the-shelf or custom orthotic insoles or inserts can be useful to provide support for the foot arches.
+I always recommend full length inserts and never half or two thirds length because its important to replace the insole inside your shoes and not add to them, as for most of us our feet don’t fit well into our shoes anyway, and there is no logic in trying to stuff an additional insole into your shoes.
 Just as important as the insert is a good pair of supportive shoes with good shock absorption such as Kybun shoes (see figure below).

 Shock wave therapy